Technical due diligence services

 7. Team Capabilities and Development Workflow

 The best code comes from the best teams and processes.
-Tech due diligence isn't just about the software.
-It's about the people building it.
-Are roles clear?
-Do they have a culture of testing?
-Is their CI/CD pipeline efficient?
-What's the bus factor?
-I've seen brilliant individual engineers burdened by a chaotic workflow.
-These factors directly impact future product delivery, innovation, and retention.
-You're buying a team too, not just a codebase.
-Don't forget that.
+Tech due diligence isn't just about the software; it's fundamentally about the people building it and how they collaborate.
+Are roles clear and responsibilities well-defined?
+Do they have a culture of comprehensive testing (unit, integration, end-to-end)?
+Is their CI/CD pipeline efficient and automated, allowing for rapid, reliable releases?
+What's the 'bus factor' – how many critical individuals, if they left, would cripple the project due to undocumented knowledge?
+I've seen brilliant individual engineers burdened by chaotic workflows, lack of code reviews, or an absence of version control, leading to burnout and high turnover.
+These factors directly impact future product delivery, innovation capacity, and talent retention.
+High developer turnover, for example, can add 15-20% to annual development costs.
+You're buying a team too, not just a codebase, and in the competitive tech talent market of 2026, a strong engineering culture and efficient workflow are paramount for sustained success.
+Don't forget that; it's as critical as the codebase itself.

 Key Takeaway

-A strong team and efficient workflow are as critical as the codebase for future product delivery and innovation.
+A strong team, efficient workflow, and healthy engineering culture are as critical as the codebase for future product delivery, innovation, and talent retention.

 Worried about team integration?
 Let's assess their workflow.